Aakarsh-verma/Aakarsh-Verma/README.md

 # Hi there, I'm Aakarsh 👋

 🔭 I’m a iOS Mobile Developer using mainly Swift/ SwiftUI and React Native.
 I started my journey as a iOS Developer in 2022 and have not looked back since!.
-I am also have experience in ML/AI using python.
+I also have experience in ML/AI using python.

 ## 💻 Tech Stack